nc-poon/wordleClone/README.md

 # 🎯 Five-Letter Word Game

-**Note**: This is an educational project inspired by popular word-guessing games.
-It is not affiliated with or endorsed by The New York Times Company or the original Wordle game.
+**Note**: This project is not affiliated with or endorsed by The New York Times Company or the original Wordle game.

 ## 🚀 Quick Start